 Dodd-Frank has accelerated the trend toward consolidation in the banking and credit union industries.
-According to FDIC reporting data, at year-end 2010, the year Dodd-Frank became law, there were 7,657 banks in the U.S. 165 By the end of 2015 that number had declined to 6,182.
-166 Between the enactment of the Dodd-Frank Act and late 2014, the number of community banks (banks with less than \$10 billion in assets) had declined 14 percent, almost double the rate in the period leading up to Dodd-Frank (8 percent).
-167 Credit unions have also experienced a steady decline in number.
+According to FDIC reporting data, at year-end 2010, the year Dodd-Frank became law, there were 7,658 banks in the U.S. By the fourth quarter of 2016 that number had declined to 5,980.
+Between the enactment of the Dodd-Frank Act and late 2014, the number of community banks (banks with less than \$10 billion in assets) had declined 14 percent, almost double the rate in the period leading up to Dodd-Frank (8 percent).
+Credit unions have also experienced a steady decline in number.
 According to NCUA reporting data, in 2010, there were 7,339 credit unions.
-168 At year-end 2015, there were only 6,021.
-169
+By the second quarter of 2016, there were only 5,887.